Refrigerator: Form factor

-The phycial design of refrigerators also plays a large part in its energy efficiency.
+The physical design of refrigerators also plays a large part in its energy efficiency.
 The most efficient is the chest-style freezer, as its top-opening design minimizes convection when opening the doors, reducing the amount of warm moist air entering the freezer.
 On the other hand, in-door ice dispensers cause more heat leakage, contributing to an increase in energy consumption.